Maciej-Ol/AbstractArt-by-GAN/README.md

 # License and Citations
-This is an open source project under license (see the LICENSE file).
+This is an open source project under MIT License license (see the LICENSE file).

 Please cite the following paper:
 M. Ołdakowski, Creating abstract images using Generative Adversarial Network, 2023, PJATK.